VictorMS-200/CSharp-studies/README.md

 - 07 - API (In development)

 ## First of all
-In this repository, there are all the exercises and tests of new learning along my journey absorbing knowledge in the C # programming language.
+In this repository, there are all the exercises and tests of new learning along my journey of absorbing knowledge in the C # programming language.
 This repository is divided into folders, each folder contains a project with a specific theme.
 In each project, there is a README.md file explaining the project and the code.
 In addition, there is a folder called "Imagens" that contains the images used in the README.md files.

-This repository not includes projects that are not related to the C # language.
+This repository does not include projects that are not related to the C # language.
 For example, projects that are related to the .NET framework, ASP.NET, etc.

 ## Topics